dunkbing/mah-ball/README.md

-# my first mobile games.
+# a game about your ball.